John Carlson (ice hockey): Professional (2009–present)

+Washington Capitals (2009–2026)

 Early years and development (2009–2013)

 After the Knights were eliminated from the playoffs, the Capitals reassigned Carlson to their American Hockey League (AHL) affiliate, the Hershey Bears, for the 2009 Calder Cup playoffs run.
 He made his professional debut in Game 1 of the division finals against the Wilkes-Barre/Scranton Penguins and scored his first professional goal in Game 2.
-Carlson finished the playoffs with three points over 16 games en route to the Hershey Bears' 10th Calder Cup championship title in franchise history.
+Carlson finished the playoffs with three points over 16 games en route to the Hershey Bears' 10th Calder Cup championship title.

 Carlson with the Hershey Bears during the 2009–10 season.

-Carlson immediately impressed the Capitals coaching staff while attending their development camp ahead of the 2009–10 season.
+Carlson stood out to the Capitals coaching staff while attending their development camp ahead of the 2009–10 season.
 Capitals head coach Bruce Boudreau described him as "easily" the most NHL-ready out of all the prospects in attendance.
-Despite this praise, Carlson was re-assigned to the Bears to start the 2009–10 season.
+Carlson was reassigned to the Bears to start the 2009–10 season.
 He scored his first AHL regular season goal on October 17, 2009, against the Binghamton Senators.
 He tallied four assists in the next few games and finished the month leading all Hershey defensemen in scoring.
 He was called up to the NHL level on November 18 and given the jersey number 74.
 He made his NHL debut two nights later, on November 20, 2009, against the Montreal Canadiens.
 At the age of 19, Carlson became the youngest player to make his debut with the Capitals since Alexander Semin in 2003–04.
 He played 17:24 minutes in his debut and recorded one shot on net.
 Carlson remained in the NHL for two more games before being returned to the Bears.
 Upon returning to the AHL, Carlson was selected for the AHL All-Star Games and was loaned to United States junior team for the 2010 World Junior Championships.
 Following the tournament, Carlson alternated between the two teams before finally staying with the Capitals from March until the end of the season.
 He finished the 2009–10 AHL season ranking fourth among all rookie defensemen with four goals and 35 assists through 48 games.
 As such, he was selected for the 2010 AHL All-Rookie team.
 While he did not finish the regular season with the Bears, Carlson was honored as their Rookie of the Year and best defenseman.